aaagab/nargs/end-user.md

 ### Argument Aliases Types
 - Arguments' aliases can have any prefixes from list `['', '+', '-', '--', '/', ':', '_']`. i.e. `arg`, `+arg`, `-arg`, `--arg`, `/arg`, `:arg`, and `_arg`.
-- Arguments' aliases accept index notation and may accept value(s).
+- Arguments' aliases accept branch index notation and may accept value(s).
 - Each argument has a default alias.
-Default alias notation is only shown for required arguments that have at least two aliases.
-Default alias notation surrounds alias with single-quotes i.e.: `-a, '--arg'`.
-Single quotes are not part of the alias.
+Default alias is the first alias on the argument's aliases list as shown in help or in usage.
 - One char only aliases may be selected as flags. i.e. `a`, `+a`, `-a`, `--a`, `/a`, `:a`, and `_a`.
 - A flag is an argument with at least a one char alias that is selected according to rules defined in Nargs developer's documentation at section 'Concatenated Flags Aliases'.
-- A flags set is a group of flag related to a particular argument.
+- A flags set is a group of flags related to a particular argument.
 Each argument may have a different flags set.
 Some arguments may not have a flags set depending on arguments definition.
-- A flags set start with 'at symbol' and contains at least one char. i.e. `@chuv` where 'c' is cmd, 'h' is 'help', 'u' is 'usage' and 'v' is 'version'.
+- A flags set starts with 'at symbol' and contains at least one char. i.e. `@chuv` where 'c' is cmd, 'h' is 'help', 'u' is 'usage' and 'v' is 'version'.
 - A flag may be repeated in a flags set depending on argument's definition.
-Flags order does not matter.
+Flags order may not matter.
-- Only the latest flag of a flags set may accept a value and may have index notation.
+- Only the latest flag of a flags set may accept a value and may have branch index notation.
+- A flag set may be concatenated to a command-line argument. i.e.: '`prog.py --usage@hip`'.
+- 'at symbol' may be repeated to nest multiple flags sets. i.e.: '`prog.py @u@hip`' is the same as '`prog.py --usage --hint --info --path`'.
+- When nesting multiple flags sets by using multiple 'at symbol' then the nested flags set is always related to the last flag used. i.e.: for '`prog.py @u@hip`' then flags set '`@hip`' is related to flag '`u`'.
 - A flag does not accept explicit notation.
 A flags set does accept explicit notation.
-- Flags set information details is only available through 'usage' argument.
-- To see what flags set is available for an argument, user can type: '`prog.py --arg --usage`' or '`prog.py --arg --usage --flags`' for information on each flag.
-- Only the the current argument's flags set information is available at a time.
+- To know which argument is related to a flag, end-user can use the usage argument. i.e.: '`prog.py @u?`', or '`prog.py @u@h?`', or '`prog.py @u@hiu`'.

 ### Argument Aliases States
-- Required: -m, '--mount'
+- Required: --mount, -m
-- Optional:  **[**-m, --mount **]**
+- Optional:  **[**--mount, -m **]**
-- Asterisk symbol means that nested arguments are available: `*`  **[**-m, --mount **]** or `*` -m, '--mount'
+- Asterisk symbol means that nested arguments are available: `*`  **[**--mount, -m **]** or `*` --mount, -m
 - When a required argument is omitted and argument accepts either no value(s), optional value(s), or required value(s) with default value(s) set then required argument is added implicitly and the selected alias set is the default alias.
 - When a required argument with required value(s) is omitted and argument has not default value(s) set then an error is thrown.
-- Omitted required argument process is repeated recursively on implicitly added argument's required children.
+- Omitted required argument process is repeated recursively and argument's required children may be added implicitly.
 - An optional argument may still be required in-code by developer.
 Nargs only represents a small subset of arguments' logical rules.

-### Repeated Argument's options
-- (`a`)ppend values: -m, '--mount' &a
-- (`e`)rror if repeated: -m, '--mount' &e
-- (`f`)ork new argument is created: -m, '--mount' &f
-- (`r`)eplace previous argument and reset children (implicit): -m, '--mount'

-### XOR Group Notation
-- When argument has notation: -m, --mount ^1^3
-- It means that argument is part of two '`exclusive either (XOR)`' groups: group 1 and group 3.
-An argument can belong to multiple XOR groups.
-- XOR groups define siblings arguments' groups where any argument from a group can't be present at the same time on the command-line with any other siblings' arguments of the same group.
-- i.e. sibling argument with notation '-u, --unmount ^3' can't be present at the same time with argument '-m, --mount ^1^3'.

 ### Arguments Tree Vocabulary
 - Arguments tree structure related to --self argument: